bmonty98/StockAlot/README.md

 # How to Run:

+In the lib folder are the included dependent libraries.

+json-simple-1.1.1.jar

+and

+jsoup-1.15.3.jar

+Make sure these are listed as referenced libraries in order to run the code.
+Pertinent for Web Scraping

+*** stocks.json Must be in the same directory as the src folder not inside src ***

 Code to run program is found in App.java
 Run this code in order to use the program

 If you would rather create your own main() function, import these:

 import Draw.Frame;